illinois-impact/ece408_project/README.md

 `m2.1.py` takes one optional argument: the dataset size.
 If the correctness for each possible model is as below, you can be reasonably confident your implementation is right.
 The correctness does depend on the data size.
-Check your correctness on the full data size of 10000.

-For example, you could modify `rai_build.yml` to run
+For example, to check your correctness on the full data size of 10000, you could modify `rai_build.yml` to run

     python m2.1.py 10000